 In the wild, horses wear down their hooves naturally by walking on rocks, trees, vegetation, etc. Domesticated horses have their hooves trimmed and protective horseshoes mounted by professional farriers who are specialists in equine hoof care.

 Tally-Ho’s team of certified farriers are at the farm weekly to provide pedicures to the herd.
 Their job is multi-faceted, ranging from acting as veterinarians by watching for changes in hoof health; individualizing each horse’s foot care and treatments; and creating special shoes to provide the right support (like orthotics for horses).
-The end result is that our horses are balanced in their gaits, which is a major contributor to long-term joint health.
+The end result is that our horses are balanced in their gaits, which is a major contributor to long-term joint and muscle health.

 This designer kitty is a hilarious mix of stunning beauty with deadly instincts.
 When not lounging in his pink build-a-bear bed (with fur trim), he is outside surveying the property to ensure we are not overrun by rats, mice, lizards or birds.
+His favorite place: the cutting board on the kitchen counter (why? because he’s NOT allowed there!).

 Briar has such a sweet personality and quickly picks up new tricks and ground exercises.
 He excels at jumping and loves trail rides in the park behind the farm.